Attendance & Punctuality

 Medical appointments, should where possible, be made outside school hours.
 When this is unavoidable, your child should be in school for the remainder of the school day, whether before or/and after the appointment.
 Supporting evidence of the appointment should be given to the school office.

-Holidays & Leave of Absence
+Holiday & Leave of Absence

 There is no legal entitlement to holidays or leave of absence during term time.

-A leave of absence can now only be authorised in exceptional circumstances.
+A leave of absence can only be authorised in exceptional circumstances.
 Holidays are not deemed to be exceptional circumstances and therefore will not be authorised.
 If you wish to take your child out of school for any purpose a Leave of Absence form should be submitted, stating the dates and reason for absence.
 This is available to collect from the school office.
 Any requests must be made in advance of the absence.

 Lateness